Airwallex

 However, for currency exchanges with a lower volume of exchange, more correspondent banks are needed.
 This means longer transaction times and higher costs at each step, particularly as every additional bank involved can charge fees of up to 3.5%, on top of their set foreign exchange (FX) rates.

 Airwallex built its own cross-border payments network to underpin all its product offerings.
 This network, founded on an infrastructure of 50+ banking licenses, is designed to offer faster and more cost-effective cross-border payments.
-As of January 2024, Airwallex’s payments network allowed customers to open accounts with local bank details in 60+ countries, accept payments in local currencies, and convert currencies at rates better than those of banks.
+As of February 2025, Airwallex’s payments network allowed customers to open accounts with local bank details in 60+ countries, hold funds in 23+ currencies, accept payments in local currencies, and convert currencies at rates better than those of banks.

 Business Accounts